What do strategy work and January diets have in common?

 • Clear threat images are easier to relate to.

-• Distinctive opportunities are cooler to unite around.
+• Distinct opportunities are cooler to unite around.

 At the same time, the right process and relevant employee involvement can help create new solutions to old problems.
-That way, your 2024 might just get easier and better.
+In this way, your 2024 could be both easier and better.

-This column was published in Jyllands-Posten business and FINANCE on November 29, 2023.
+This column is published in Jyllands-Posten Business and FINANCE on November 29, 2023.

-I'm on a high.
-A great concrete tool that gets to the heart of the matter without the mess.
+I'm high as a kite.
+A nice concrete tool that gets to the core without the mess.

 Lone Sejersen